robincoenen/Studio-Major/01_MET/MET_Qual/02_Direction_Blind-watches-make/readme.md

 # Blind watches make…
  ## Artistic approach towards the aesthetic and inherent nature of found watches in the collection
+ [working title, title in analogy to "the blind watchmaker" ]

   ![illustrative images](./01_illustrative_image_a.png)